anvial/juju/docs/reference/hook-command/list-of-hook-commands/config-get.md

 ## Details

-config-get returns information about the application configuration (as defined by config.yaml).
+`config-get` returns information about the application configuration (as defined by `config.yaml`).
 If called without arguments, it returns a dictionary containing all config settings that are either explicitly set, or which have a non-nil default value.
-If the --all flag is passed, it returns a dictionary containing all defined config settings including nil values (for those without defaults).
+If the `--all` flag is passed, it returns a dictionary containing all defined config settings including nil values (for those without defaults).
 If called with a single argument, it returns the value of that config key.
 Missing config keys are reported as nulls, and do not return an error.

-&lt;key&gt; and --all are mutually exclusive.
+`<key>` and `--all` are mutually exclusive.